-0 1500 International Financial Standardized accounting standards across international IFRS Reporting Standards boundaries.
-International Accounting Independent account standard-setting body of the IFRS IASB Standards Board Foundation.
+Literational Electricity Que la l'altra de la companya de la IFRS International Financial Reporting Standards Standardized accounting standards across international boundaries.
+IASB International Accounting Standards Board Independent account standard-setting body of the IFRS Foundation.
 Fair value through other Comprising items of income and expense that are not FVOCI comprehensive income recognised in profit or loss.
 Fair value through profit or Comprising items of income and expense that are FVTPL loss recognised in profit or loss.
 Measurement of expected credit losses that result from ECL Expected Credit Losses default of financial assets e.g. loans and investments.
-Significant increase in credit SICR risk Significant change in estimated default risk.
-PD Drobobility of default The likeliheed of failure by berrower to repay debt אַ Probability of default The likelihood of failure by borrower to repay debt.
-Experiment deferrit The total value a bank is exposed to when a EAD Exposure at default counterparty defaults.
-10 1 A level of credit rating for counterparties and issues IG Investment grade regarded as carrying a minimal risk to investors.
-The loss incurred by a financial institution when a LGD Loss given default borrower defaults on a loan.
-Tool used to measure and control market risk exposures VaR Value at Risk within a firm, portfolio or position over a specified time. Вр Basis point Used in expressing differences of interest rates.
-Process involved in creating a system of prevention and BCP Business continuity plan recovery from potential threats to a company.
-Purchased or originated Assets that are credit impaired at initial POCI credit-impaired recognition/purchase.
-Solely payments of principal Where the business model is to hold assets to collect SPPI and interest contractual cash flows or to collect contractual cash flows and sell, the company assesses whether the financial instruments' cash flows represent solely payments of principal and interest.
+SICR Significant increase in credit risk Significant change in estimated default risk.
+PD Probability of default The likelihood of failure by borrower to repay debt.
+EAD Exposure at default The total value a bank is exposed to when a counterparty defaults.
+IG Investment grade A level of credit rating for counterparties and issues regarded as carrying a minimal risk to investors.
+LGD Loss given default The loss incurred by a financial institution when a borrower defaults on a loan.
+VaR Value at Risk Tool used to measure and control market risk exposures within a firm, portfolio or position over a specified time. Вр Basis point Used in expressing differences of interest rates.
+BCP Business continuity plan Process involved in creating a system of prevention and recovery from potential threats to a company.
+POCI Purchased or originated credit-impaired Assets that are credit impaired at initial recognition/purchase.
+SPPI Solely payments of principal and interest Where the business model is to hold assets to collect contractual cash flows or to collect contractual cash flows and sell, the company assesses whether the financial instruments' cash flows represent solely payments of principal and interest.
 ROU Right of Use Asset The lessees right to use an asset over the life of a lease.
 Standard Monitoring This classification applies to financial assets that are current and whose original source of repayment is adequate.
 It has adequate collateral support and does not carry more than a normal risk of loss.
 Watch listed This classification applies to financial assets that are of acceptable quality.
 However, due to particular weaknesses, it requires more than usual management attention to prevent deterioration.
 Credit Grades Credit grades refer to the credit quality of an issuer and/or a specific debt investment security.
-The JMMB Group categorizes credit grades as either 'investment grade', 'watch', 'speculative' or 'default'. •
+The JMMB Group categorizes credit grades as either 'investment grade', 'watch', 'speculative' or 'default'.